restlessronin/llm-code-highlighter/README.md

 # gauthier-repomap

-gauthier-repomap is a TypeScript library for creating advanced repository maps, inspired by the methodology created by Paul Gauthier and outlined [in the Aider Chat docs](https://aider.chat/docs/repomap.html).
+gauthier-repomap is a TypeScript library for creating succinct repository highlights, inspired by Paul Gauthier's methodology as outlined in the [Aider Chat docs](https://aider.chat/docs/repomap.html) and implemented by the code in the [Aider](https://github.com/paul-gauthier/aider) and [grep-ast](https://github.com/paul-gauthier/grep-ast) repos.

-This typescript version of the original [Aider Python code](https://github.com/paul-gauthier/aider) was created with very significant assistance from ChatGPT 4.
+This typescript version of the original python code was created with assistance from ChatGPT 4.

 ## Installation